What is Adinkra Symbol?

 The red color is used for denoting blood as well as death.
 This is the reason why Kobene is worn by the close family members to portray their grief while others wore different colored clothes.
 Kobene is also worn during the Asanthene’s funeral or during national calamities.

-African Burial Sites
+Adinkra Symbols at the African Burial Sites

 During a tour to the African Burial Ground National Monument, one can witness some symbols depicting a writing style which represents diverse African cultures as well as inhabitants.